OresomeCraft/MapsPlugin/ConfigurationGuide.md

-OresomeBattles map configuration guide
-=
+#### This configuration guide is limited!
+You should look at the [wiki]:https://github.com/OresomeCraft/OresomeBattles-Maps/wiki

 ## Where to start?
-// This is still a work in progress!
-More things will be added very soon!

 Well, you've found your way to our maps repository, so there's a good start.